-The following items are not gifts and are not required to be disclosed:
+The following items are not required to be disclosed and/or approved:

-- A. Any item or event that is available to the general public that a Covered Individual pays fair market value for - B. Promotional items that are provided to all attendees at an event - C. Items with a less than \$25 retail value - D. A gift or invitation extended by a relative or friend if the gift or invitation is extended on the basis of a familial relationship or close personal friendship rather than based on one's role with the USOPC - E. Gifts that can be publicly displayed or shared among USOPC employees such as flowers or cookies - F. Food and / or beverage provided as a meal or refreshment at a business meeting or reception attended by a USOPC Team Member as part of their official responsibilities - G. Apparel NGBs provide to USOPC Team Members who travel with NGB teams where the apparel must be worn as a uniform, e.g., a USOPC sports psychologists who travels with a national team - 3.
-Accepting Gifts and Invitations to Events
+- A. Any item or event that is available to the general public that a Covered Individual pays fair market value for; - B. Promotional items that are provided to all attendees at an event; - C. Items with a less than \$25 retail value; - D. A gift or invitation extended by a relative or friend if the gift or invitation is extended on the basis of a familial relationship or close personal friendship rather than based on one's role with the USOPC;

+- E. Gifts exceeding the dollar limits that can be publicly displayed or shared among USOPC employees such as flowers or cookies; - F. Food and / or beverage provided as a meal or refreshment at a business meeting or reception attended by a USOPC Team Member as part of their official responsibilities; and - G. Apparel NGBs provide to USOPC Team Members who travel with NGB teams where the apparel must be worn as a uniform (e.g., a shirt provided to a USOPC sports psychologists who travels with a national team).

+5. Accepting Gifts and Invitations to Events

 Covered Individuals may accept gifts and invitations to events from Current Business Partners, Prospective Business Partners, and NGBs subject to the limits outlined in this section.
-Note, however, that Covered Individuals may never accept cash or other financial instruments, or gifts from an anonymous source.
+Note, however, that Covered Individuals may never accept cash3 or other financial instruments.
+Covered individuals may never accept gifts from an anonymous source.
 Anonymous gifts must be disclosed and given to the Chief Ethics and Compliance Officer or the Ethics Director so the gifts can be catalogued and handled according to the USOPC's Charitable Giving Policy.